esper-io/console_docs/docs/devices-groups/apps-device.md

 2. All the apps will accept these JSON values.
 You will be able to see the changes only on the apps where the JSON values are applicable.

+3. Manage configurations cannot be applied to a google play store app while installing it.
+However, an installed app can have managed configurations.

 Step 4: On selection of version, the system will show you app preview, check if all the details are correct, and then click on Install.